TrossenRobotics/trossen_arm_mujoco/README.md

 ## Troubleshooting

-If you encounter rendering issues or need a clean MuJoCo setup on Linux.

-If you encounter into Mesa Loader Issues:
+If you encounter into Mesa Loader or `mujoco.FatalError: gladLoadGL error` errors:

 ```bash
 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6